onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
-      The slice operations introduced in the prior sample cover *dynamic* allocations, where the data required to store the slice is allocated at runtime.
+      The slice operations introduced in the prior sample cover *dynamic* allocations, where the memory required to store the slice is allocated at runtime.
 Hare also supports static slice operations, where the underlying storage is provided for by the user.
 This is useful for many situations where memory allocation is undesirable, such as in kernels or embedded